LIBREhub/fiber-coupled-laser-illumination/interfaz-usuario.md

 >i This electronic card has a voltage divider soldered on so that it can deliver a regulated voltage between 0.4-3V.
+>i The purpose of this component is to facilitate the optional extension of the module by adding a micro motor to induce fiber vibration and homogenize the laser speckle noise.
+This is not required for basic laser light output.

-## Fast charge decoy trigger PD/QC/AFC {pagestep}
+## Power supply module {pagestep}

+The laser system is powered by a USB powered 12V interface module sold as “Fast charge decoy trigger PD/QC/AFC” module.

-Set switches S1, S2, S3 to positions 1, 0, 1 so that the [purple electronic card](https://es.aliexpress.com/item/1005005545068349.html?src=google&src=google&albch=shopping&acnt=494-037-6276&slnk=&plac=&mtctp=&albbt=Google_7_shopping&albagn=888888&isSmbAutoCall=false&needSmbHouyi=false&albcp=17859513307&albag=&trgt=&crea=es1005005545068349&netw=x&device=c&albpg=&albpd=es1005005545068349&gad_source=1&gclid=Cj0KCQiAhc-sBhCEARIsAOVwHuSc41kMTyFCGuZivUT3Y83JiySAkngonaXl0KXYEmAv4M42LV6ynJwaAu4yEALw_wcB&gclsrc=aw.ds&aff_fcid=b4c5e71cd4cf46939412049bbef67a0c-1704235802247-05320-UneMJZVf&aff_fsk=UneMJZVf&aff_platform=aaf&sk=UneMJZVf&aff_trace_key=b4c5e71cd4cf46939412049bbef67a0c-1704235802247-05320-UneMJZVf&terminal_id=1c7dbf56fc6547ef8fa57d8207a07536&afSmartRedirect=y) supplies a voltage of 12V.
+Set switches S1, S2, S3 to positions 1, 0, 1 so that the [module](https://es.aliexpress.com/item/1005005545068349.html?src=google&src=google&albch=shopping&acnt=494-037-6276&slnk=&plac=&mtctp=&albbt=Google_7_shopping&albagn=888888&isSmbAutoCall=false&needSmbHouyi=false&albcp=17859513307&albag=&trgt=&crea=es1005005545068349&netw=x&device=c&albpg=&albpd=es1005005545068349&gad_source=1&gclid=Cj0KCQiAhc-sBhCEARIsAOVwHuSc41kMTyFCGuZivUT3Y83JiySAkngonaXl0KXYEmAv4M42LV6ynJwaAu4yEALw_wcB&gclsrc=aw.ds&aff_fcid=b4c5e71cd4cf46939412049bbef67a0c-1704235802247-05320-UneMJZVf&aff_fsk=UneMJZVf&aff_platform=aaf&sk=UneMJZVf&aff_trace_key=b4c5e71cd4cf46939412049bbef67a0c-1704235802247-05320-UneMJZVf&terminal_id=1c7dbf56fc6547ef8fa57d8207a07536&afSmartRedirect=y) supplies a voltage of 12V.

 ![](images/senuelo carga.jpg)
 ![](images/combinaciones.jpg)
 ![](images/zoom.jpg)

 >!
-The configuration of the switches may vary according to the one indicated.
+The configuration of the switches may vary from the one indicated.
 To verify please look at the combinations detailed on the back of the electronic card.

 ## Switches {pagestep}

-Insert purple electronic card with previously soldered switch, through the hole for the motor switch located in the [panel]. *This switch activates the [vibrator micromotor](https://www.google.com/url?q=http://aliexpress.com/item/32868996252.html&sa=D&source=editors&ust=1704301415884379&usg=AOvVaw0RUHXutocwyE4PJUE4tQv3)* and can decrease the [speckle] present in the laser light beam.
+Insert electronic card with previously soldered switch, through the hole for the motor switch located in the [panel]. *This switch activates the optional [vibrator micromotor](https://www.google.com/url?q=http://aliexpress.com/item/32868996252.html&sa=D&source=editors&ust=1704301415884379&usg=AOvVaw0RUHXutocwyE4PJUE4tQv3)* to decrease the [speckle] present in the laser light beam.

 >i If you want to use the vibrating micromotor, you must attach it to the [holder] and this at the same time to the laser's optical fiber to transfer the vibrations.